 - some living organisms (e.g., electric eel)

 Each of the EMF sources listed above contains an energy source that induces a flow of electric charges.
-These sources may be chemical processes (in batteries, fuel, and galvanic cells), mechanical forces (in alternators), electromagnetic radiation emitted by Sun (in solar cells) and temperature difference (in thermocouples).
+These sources may be chemical processes (in batteries, fuel, and galvanic cells), mechanical forces (in alternators), electromagnetic radiation emitted by Sun (in solar cells), and temperature differences (in thermocouples).

 Electrochemical cell types

 Reduction and oxidation processes only occur together (it is not possible that these reactions will happen separately).
 That is why the redox reactions can be described as two half-reactions, one representing the oxidation process and one the reduction process.
-Let's see it on the example of the Daniell cell.
-In the Daniell cell, copper is immersed in a solution of copper(II) sulfate and zinc is immersed in a solution of zinc sulfate.
-In this cell, zinc acts as the anode (because of lower electric potential) and copper acts as the cathode (because of higher electropotential):
+Let's see it in the example of the Daniell cell.
+In the Daniell cell, copper is immersed in a solution of copper(II) sulfate, and zinc is immersed in a solution of zinc sulfate.
+In this cell, zinc acts as the anode (because of lower electric potential), and copper acts as the cathode (because of higher electro potential):

 - E⁰ of zinc electrode = -0.76 V

 - E⁰ of cooper electrode = +0.34 V